Skip to main content

 The 4-by-4 protocol

 The Norwegian 4-by-4 HIIT protocol has the most evidence in older adults: 4 intervals of 4 minutes at vigorous intensity (RPE 7–8), each separated by 3 minutes of moderate active recovery.
 Total session ~30 minutes including warmup.
-The 2007 Wisløff et al. trial in heart failure patients showed dramatic VO2max improvements with this protocol; later work in healthy older adults confirmed similar effects with good safety profile when medically cleared.
+The 2007 Wisløff et al. trial in heart failure patients showed dramatic VO2max improvements with this protocol; subsequent work in healthy older adults confirmed similar effects with good safety profile when medically cleared.

 Medical considerations specific to age